 Election Judge Certification Training Election Judge Certification Training every two (2) years, the Election Judges are certified by the Circuit Court.
 The certification training covers the duties of the election judges from before the polls open and continue through the day until the polls close.
 A written test is given after the training session.
 The Certification Class is offered at no charge and takes approximately Two (2) to Two and One-Half (2.5) Hours.
 Certification classes are usually scheduled before each Primary Election and General Election.

 How to become an Election Judge?
-Contact Rock Island County Republicans headquarters at 309-558-0454 or by email email@example.com.
+Contact Rock Island County Republicans headquarters by email: firstname.lastname@example.org...
+Phone: 309-558-0454 or simply fill out the form below.

 (309) 558-0454 | email@example.com | 500 16th Street | Rock Island, IL, 61201